Ubaid488/Face-Recognition/README.md

 # Face-Recognition
-A face recognition system using CNNs
+A face recognition system using CNNs.
+The dataset used was extended yale database b.
+Testing accuracy of 99.8% was observed.